Ashish-sin-gh/text-translator-CLI/readME.md

-# How to make a CLI project using NodeJS?
+# text translator CLI

+## CLI Tool for english to any language translation using NodeJS.

 Initialise npm - `npm init -y`